-- S Explain why the DEA issues registrations, the type of registrations that the DEA issues, and how such registrations fit into the closed system of distribution. - s Explain how a practitioner obtains a DEA registration, and what is required by the DEA as part of this process. - s Explain the limits of a DEA registration, and the coincident activities that a practitioner can perform.
+- Explain why the DEA issues registrations, the type of registrations that the DEA issues, and how registrations fit into the closed system of distribution. - Explain how a practitioner goes about obtaining a DEA registration, and what is required by the DEA as part of this process. - Explain the limits of a DEA registration, and the coincident activities a practitioner can perform.